There are 2 recognised subspecies of Mallard:

 Mention ‘duck’ and this may be the bird that comes to mind.

 Under domestication, the process of selection is rapid.
-Humans have selected characteristics resulting from specific mutations and encouraged such birds to breed.
+Humans have chosen characteristics resulting from specific mutations and encouraged such birds to breed.
 This has been going on for thousands of years resulting in the wide variety of domestic breeds seen today.

-Mallard may lay a dozen or more eggs, twice or maybe even three times a year.
+Mallard may lay a dozen or more eggs, twice or even three times a year.
 They prefer to nest near water and the duck generally makes her nest well covered in vegetation or in a natural hole in a tree.
-Incubation is 26-30 days.
+Incubation is 26–30 days.